abinit/abinit/doc/tutorial/compilation.md

 without relying on pre-compiled libraries, package managers and root privileges.
-You will learn how to use the standard **configure** and **make** approach to build and install your own software stack including the MPI library and the associated *mpif90* and *mpicc* wrapper that are required to compile parallel applications.
+You will learn how to use the standard **configure** and **make** approach to build and install your own software stack including the MPI library and the associated *mpif90* and *mpicc* wrappers required to compile parallel applications.

-It is assumed that you already have a standard Linux installation providing the basic tools required to build software from source (Fortran/C compilers and *make*).
+It is assumed that you already have a standard Linux installation providing the basic tools needed to build software from source (Fortran/C compilers and *make*).
 The changes required for MacOsX are briefly mentioned if needed.
 Windows users should install [cygwin](https://cygwin.com/index.html) that provides a POSIX-compatible environment